alexjago/fluvial/README.md

 ## Features on the to-do list

-- Mouseover support.
-If SVG paths supported alt-text this would be very simple, but they don't.
 - Better `stop_sequence` aggreggation.
 Many routes have e.g. school-pickup variations, and some are loops with varying points of service commencement around the loop.
 The current 'averaging' aggregation can lead to incorrect diagrams.
 A better approach would be some sort of graph construction.